nbfigueroa/SPCM-CRP/README.md

 ### Reference
-[1] Transform Invariant Discovery of Dynamical Primitives: Leveraging Spectral and Bayesian Non-parametric Methods.
+[1] ```Transform Invariant Discovery of Dynamical Primitives: Leveraging Spectral and Bayesian Non-parametric Methods'''.
 Nadia Figueroa and Aude Billard.
 In preparation for Pattern Recognition.